ddfreyne/stoneship-site/content/cv.md

 **Period:** 2009

-I revamped the existing [Myst Online web site](http://mystonline.com/) by removing uses of Flash, redoing the site in proper HTML, CSS and JavaScript, cleaning up the design, and making the site a lot easier to maintain.
+* removed uses of Flash, redid the site in proper HTML, CSS and JavaScript, cleaned up the design, and improved maintainability

-I also made the site multilingual and co-ordinated a handful of translation teams that helped translate the site into Dutch, French, Spanish, Italian, Finnish and German.
+* made the site multilingual and co-ordinated a handful of translation teams for Dutch, French, Spanish, Italian, Finnish and German

-The site was re-coded from scratch using nanoc.
-This was one of the first big nanoc projects and it proved that nanoc was quite capable of handling large and complex web sites.
+* re-coded from scratch using nanoc, thereby proving that nanoc was capable of handling large and complex web sites

 **Skills:** Ruby, HTML, CSS, JavaScript, jQuery